mhyatt000/ssl-metrics-github-issue-spoilage/README.md

 - Number of open issues against days
 - Number of closed issues against days
-- Interval of time issues are open per an interval of one day
+- Length of time issues remain open throughout the lifetime of the project
 - Comparison of number of open and closed issues against days

 ## How to Run